 Nicosia is the capital city of both North Cyprus (under Turkish occupation since 1974) and the Republic of Cyprus in the south.
 Turkish is spoken in the north and Greek in the south.
 There is a wide no-man’s land separating the two parts of the city, under UN control.
-We landed in North Cyprus at night, went to the checkpoint and then had to drag our suitcases through the abandoned area to the other side, where we were able to take a taxi to our hotel in the south section of the city.
+We landed in North Cyprus at night, went to the checkpoint and then had to drag our suitcases through the abandoned area to the other side, where we were able to take a taxi to our

 Old Nicosia is enclosed by huge walls built by the Venetians in about 1500.
 The walls and bastions are still intact, and the few gates in and out of the old city are still in use.